-In civic, private, and non-profit settings, I’ve observed untreated substance use disorders as a leading cause in seeking mental health assistance.
-Many sufferers struggled in the belief that their problem was external.
+In private and non-profit settings, I’ve observed untreated substance use disorders as a common cause of those seeking mental health assistance.
 Often those affected by addiction are unable to admit the scope of their addiction or the inner turmoil and the sadness they feel to their family, friends.
-This emotional state holds them captive.
+This emotional state holds them captive until something changes…

-Mysteriously, however, in the midst of addiction or alcoholism, a client will "surrender".
-Somehow they find a willingness to listen and take direction, usually from someone who has overcome addiction.
-This unexpected readiness often occurs during a major life challenge, such as the loss of an important relationship or employment, a serious illness, a criminal arrest.
+Mysteriously, in the midst of addiction and/or alcoholism, the sufferer will somehow “surrender”, and a willingness appears, an openness to try something different.
+This unexpected readiness most often occurs during a major crisis, such as the loss of an important relationship or employment, a serious illness, a criminal arrest.
 In the midst of this upheaval, a portal opens, and a willingness previously unknown finds its way into the consciousness, some call this grace, I know I do.

 As a recovered alcoholic, I recognize alcoholism as a spiritual malady and addiction as a symptom.
-My untreated alcoholism blocked my desire to help others, including myself.
-Before recovery, I moved through my days, full of resentment, and deep sadness, I was, as stated in the Big Book of AA, “restless, irritable and discontent.”
-Fueled by my own angry willfulness.
-Like many before me, I turned to therapy for depression.
-This was a starting point and thankfully, my intuitive therapist pointed me toward Alcoholics Anonymous.
-Gratefully, when this small amount of willingness appeared, I accepted the Twelve Steps of Recovery as a way out of my misery.
-I learned within the twelve codified proposals "the Twelve Steps" that I needed a personal self-appraisal to find the root of the problem.
-Little by little, I accepted my troubles as spiritual in nature and my alcoholism as symptomatic of a deeper spiritual malady.
+My untreated alcoholism created a deep selfishness, a self-centeredness, a dishonesty generated by fear.
+Before recovery, I moved through my days, full of resentment and deep sadness, I was, as stated in the Big Book of AA, “restless, irritable and discontent.”
+Fueled by my own angry willfulness, my creativity was unreachable.
+Finally, I turned to behavioral health therapy for my depression.
+Thankfully, my intuitive therapist pointed me toward Alcoholics Anonymous.
+Slowly, a small amount of willingness (grace) appeared and I accepted the Twelve Steps of Recovery.
+I learned within the twelve codified proposals, a personal self-appraisal was needed to find the root cause of my problem.
+Little by little, I accepted my troubles as spiritual in nature and my alcoholism as a symptom of a deeper spiritual malady.
 With the support and guidance of a recovered alcoholic; together we addressed the years of old resentments and fear.
-With a fervent longing, my fear and anger faded away and was replaced by understanding and forgiveness for myself and others.
+With a fervent longing, my fear and anger faded away and was replaced by acceptance, understanding, and forgiveness for myself and others.

 *The word ‘spiritual’ does not refer to religious matters.
 All activity which drives the human being forward towards some form of development-physical, emotional, mental, intuitional, social-if it is in advance of her/his present state, is essentially spiritual in nature and is indicative of the livingness of an inner divine entity.